resmaeilbeigi/datasets/README.md

 # HFLP
-A set of randomly generated data for hierarchical facility location
+A set of randomly generated data for a stochastic hierarchical facility location problem